bosch-io/iot-things-examples/octopus-hub-things-example/README.md

 example.

 ## Activate protocol binding
-To allow Bosch IoT Things to retrieve messages you send to Bosch IoT Hub, you need to [create an AMQP-Connection in Bosch IoT Things](https://things.s-apps.de1.bosch-iot-cloud.com/solution/connections).
+To allow Bosch IoT Things to retrieve messages you send via Bosch IoT Hub, you need to [create an AMQP-Connection in Bosch IoT Things](https://things.s-apps.de1.bosch-iot-cloud.com/solution/connections).
 Use the credentials of your Bosch IoT Things instance to authenticate.
 In the next menu select "Create your first connection".
-* Validate that the selected Connection category is "Bosch IoT Hub" (1)
+* Set the Connection category to "Bosch IoT Hub" (1)
 * Enter a name for you connection (2)
 * Select Continue
 ![Create a new connection](images/createConnection1.png)